 These are perhaps one of the most recognized pieces of furniture from the 70’s era, and they are all over virtually every issue of my 70’s design mag pile.
 They come in a variety of styles from the more casual cane cantilevered chairs, to those that are upholstered and covered in different fabrics such as velvet.
 If you dig this style and can find a set in good condition, jump on that like white on rice.

 I have a goto list of search terms I use on craigslist and “cantilevered chairs” is one of em.

 Lucite had been used a lot in other segments such as jewelry back in the day.
-But as a 70’s design trend it started making it’s way into the home in a big way.
-All the sudden there were Lucite tables, consoles, chairs and bookshelves everywhere.
+But as a 70’s design trend, it started making its way into the home in a big way.
+All of a sudden there were Lucite tables, consoles, chairs, and bookshelves everywhere.